-Students are expected to arrive in class or on Zoom on time, prepared to participate and engage in classroom activities for both in-person and synchronous/virtual interactions.
-Students must be aware of changes in the class schedule.
+Students are expected to arrive in class on time, prepared to participate and engage in classroom activities for both in-person and synchronous/virtual interactions.
+Students are responsible for class content, lecture materials, assignments, announcements, and must be aware of changes in the class schedule.
 Students are advised that instructional faculty may include an attendance policy in courses, which may require attendance as part of the student's course grade.
 These policies will be set in the syllabus.